Glass and Crystal

 Relations between Calder and Barr are excellent, including a solo exhibition at MoMA in 1943.
 The artist would like to offer one of his objects to Barr but the director is reluctant, for ethical reasons.

 A standing mobile could finally be offered to Barr in 1966.
 Executed in 1942, it is a black hook 83 cm high featuring a mobile of ten pieces of glass.
-Remained in the family, it was sold by Sotheby's on May 11, 2016 for $ 8.3M including premium from a lower estimate of $ 3M, lot 5.
+Remained in the family, it was sold by Sotheby's on May 11, 2016 for $ 8.3M from a lower estimate of $ 3M, lot 5.

-2019 SOLD for $ 17.5M including premium
+2019 SOLD for $ 17.5M by Christie's

 In this subtle frame that might seem rudimentary, the artist has positioned an eye and 33 fish scales.
 An inner circle reinforces the figure of the eye.
 A piece of broken glass is tied by a string in each cell.
 Each piece of glass has another shape and the colors are of high diversity.
 The movement of the mobile changes the shining effect of these colored elements.

-Made in 1957, a hanging fish 2.26m long was sold for $ 26M including premium by Christie's on May 13, 2014 over a lower estimate of $ 9M.
+Made in 1957, a hanging fish 2.26m long was sold for $ 26M by Christie's on May 13, 2014 over a lower estimate of $ 9M.
 This terrible specimen is entirely made of black painted metal.
 The body is bulky.
 The prey hangs in front of the voracious mouth.
 The tail is a mobile with three branches in the signature style of the artist with a total of 14 plaques.

 In this subtle frame that might seem rudimentary, the artist has positioned an eye and 33 fish scales.
 An inner circle reinforces the figure of the eye.
 A piece of broken glass is tied by a string in each cell.
 Each piece of glass has another shape and the colors are of high diversity.
 The movement of the mobile changes the shining effect of these colored elements.

-Made in 1957, a hanging fish 2.26m long was sold for $ 26M including premium by Christie's on May 13, 2014 over a lower estimate of $ 9M.
+Made in 1957, a hanging fish 2.26m long was sold for $ 26M by Christie's on May 13, 2014 over a lower estimate of $ 9M.
 This terrible specimen is entirely made of black painted metal.
 The body is bulky.
 The prey hangs in front of the voracious mouth.
 The tail is a mobile with three branches in the signature style of the artist with a total of 14 plaques.

 Diamond and Rock crystal bangle by Cartier